EshoppingZone/EShoppingZone-Jar/README.md

 After that open CMD from MONGODB bin folder and run the command

--->mongorestore -d Product_db (here give the path of database file)
+-->mongorestore -d product_db (here give the path of database file)